 Devon Energy (DVN) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the oil and gas exploration company had lost 6.21% over the past month.
-This has lagged the Oils-Energy sector's loss of 0.1% and the S&P 500's gain of 0.39% in that time.
+Coming into today, shares of the oil and gas exploration company had gained 5.8% in the past month.
+In that same time, the Oils-Energy sector gained 2.6%, while the S&P 500 gained 4.32%.

 Devon Energy will be looking to display strength as it nears its next earnings release.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $3.71 billion, up 189.52% from the year-ago period.

-Also, we should mention that DVN has a PEG ratio of 0.3.
+Meanwhile, DVN's PEG ratio is currently 0.32.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.37 as of yesterday's close.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.38 based on yesterday's closing prices.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 116, putting it in the top 46% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 157, which puts it in the bottom 39% of all 250+ industries.

 Click to get this free report